OpusCapita/react-crudeditor/README.md

      * but before sending the instance to the server for save/modify.
      * Field-validation is done upon all fields just before calling the instance-validator.
      * The function returns boolean true in case of successful validation,
-     * or throws an object with errors if validation failed.
+     * or throws an array of error (or single error object) if validation failed.
      * The function may also be asyncronous and return a resolved/rejected promise.
      */
     ?validate(<object, entity instance>) {